ginasekhar/cli_disney_resorts/README.md

 ## Installation
-Install the gems required buy this program
+Install the gems required by this program

     gem install nokogiri